DataByPrecious/SQL-DATA-CLEANING-PROJECT/README.md

-## SQL-DATA-CLEANING-PROJECT
+# SQL-DATA-CLEANING-PROJECT
-This is a SQL project focused on data analysis and cleaning for a grocery store dataset from FoodYum, a U.S.- based chain which involves Data cleaning, Price range analysis, Product insights and Data preparation.

-SQL Practical Exam Project from DataCamp:
+This is a SQL project focused on data analysis and cleaning for a grocery store dataset from FoodYum, a U.S.- based chain which involves Data cleaning, Price range analysis, Product insights and Data preparation.This project is presented by SQL Practical Exam Project from DataCamp.

-**📌 Project Overview**
+## 📌 Project Overview

 This project is part of the Data Analyst Associate Practical Exam (SQL Track) on DataCamp.
 The task involved analyzing and cleaning a grocery store dataset (products) from FoodYum, a U.S.-based grocery store chain.
 The analysis ensures the data is clean, accurate, and structured for decision-making around stocking products that meet a wide range of customer needs.